Interested in Alaska? In Alaska, extremes are It. Here are some cool Alaska fun facts to know.

 Alaska Fun Facts: The State with 130 Volcanoes

 Being located on the ring of fire, Alaska has 130 volcanoes that have been active within the last two million years.
 Note that in total, there are 169 volcanoes in the US that are considered to be active.
 You can find a active volcano catalog at the link.
 Pavlof is Alaska’s most active volcano.

 Due to its northern location, Alaska has the longest days and nights.
 At Barrow, the Sun stays below the horizon from November 19 until January 23.
 On the contrary, during summer, the Sun stays above the horizon from May 11 to August 2.
+Thus,

 With all these extremes, no wonder that there are various competitions to have the _____st of whatever.
 Add an adjective of your choice at the blank line.
 For instance, there is a competition that seeks Alaska’a hairiest man.
 At regional fairs or the State Fair, there are competitions for having grown the largest cabbage, found the largest mushroom, sewn the most beautiful quilt, you get the idea.

-Focus Alaska is a weekly series here on High Latitude Style featuring Alaska curiosa, lifestyle, wildlife, street style, weather, and insider travel tips.
+Focus Alaska is a series here on High Latitude Style featuring Alaska curiosa, lifestyle, wildlife, street style, weather, and insider travel tips.

 © 2013-2023 Nicole Mölders | All rights reserved